canmet-energy/btap_batch/README.md

 You can create your own weather locations file using the 'btap_weather.yml' file as a template.
 If you would like to use your own file, rather than the standard 'btap_weather.yml' file, use the following command line argument when building your environment:

 ```
-python ./bin/btap_batch.py build-environment --compute_environment local_docker --disable_costing --weather_list C:\Users\ckirney\btap_batch\chris-weather-list.yml
+python ./bin/btap_batch.py build-environment --compute_environment local --disable_costing --weather_list C:\Users\ckirney\btap_batch\chris-weather-list.yml
 ```

 Replacing the example path above with the path to your own file.
-The command above also works for AWS analyses by replacing 'local_docker' with 'aws_batch' for the 'compute_environment' argument.
+The command above also works for AWS analyses by replacing 'local' with 'local_managed_aws_workers' for the 'compute_environment' argument.

 ### Parametric Analysis Local Machine